 About Our Graduates

-A Hofstra degree in anthropology provides students with a broad education that can lead to successful careers in numerous areas – nonprofits, corporations, government agencies, museums, human and social services agencies, and others.
+A Hofstra degree from the Peter S. Kalikow School of Government, Public Policy and International Affairs provides students with a broad education that can lead to successful careers in numerous areas – nonprofits, corporations, government agencies, museums, human and social services agencies, and others.
 Students may also continue their studies at prestigious institutions around the country.
+Information about alumni outcomes

-of recent alumni who responded to a survey reported that they were either working or attending or planning to attend graduate school within a year of their graduation.
+of recent alumni in the social sciences who responded to a survey reported that they were either working or attending or planning to attend graduate school within a year of their graduation.

 of those respondents who reported employment said they landed their first position within six months of graduation.